gwrx/climatics/README.md

 * a [TFT Display](https://www.aliexpress.com/item/3-0-inch-TFT-LCD-Touch-Screen-Module-240-x-400-SPI-RGB-Display-For-Raspberry/32713346673.html) to be a bit useful
 * a [4x4 Keypad](https://www.aliexpress.com/item/Free-shipping-10PCS-LOT-4-4-Matrix-Array-Matrix-Keyboard-16-Key-Membrane-Switch-Keypad-for/1879700029.html) to be really useful
 * some sort of box, some wires etc...

+#### Pinouts used on RaspberryPi (1st gen)

+Pin 1: Connected to breadboard to power the PullDowns with 3.3V (will be changed, Raspberry Pi has an internal PullDown) Pin 3: Connected to NRI-G40 Pin 9
+Pin 4: Connected to 5V power source to power the Raspberry Pi Pin 5: Connected to NRI-G40 Pin 10
+Pin 6: Connected to Common Ground (All grounds are connected together) Pin 7: Connected to NRI-G40 Pin 13

+#### Pinouts used on NRI-G40

+Pin 8: 12-24 V power source (we use 19V, doesn't work properly below 16V) Pin 9: Connected to Raspberry Pi Pin 3
+Pin 10: Connected to Raspberry Pi Pin 5
+Pin 13: Connected to Raspberry Pi Pin 7
+Pin 16: Connected to Common Ground